Scripture Reference: John 6:1-14

 Suggested Emphasis: Jesus is powerful and can take care of us.

 So many people wanted to hear Jesus preach that a crowd followed him to a remote location.
 As mealtime approached, the only food that was found was a boy’s lunch containing five small loaves of bread and two small fish.
 Jesus instructed the apostles to divide the food among the crowd of 5000 men (in addition to women and children).
-Everyone ate as much as they want and there was food left over at the end of the meal.
+Everyone ate as much as they wanted and then there was still food left over at the end of the meal.

 Jesus had been teaching for about two years when he sent his disciples out in pairs to teach.
 They went from town to town teaching people about God and the need for repentance.
 They were able to drive out demons and heal the sick (Mark 6:12).
 Right before the event in today’s lesson, John the Baptist was beheaded.
 The disciples all came together again to be with Jesus.
 They wanted some time alone with him but a crowd of people showed up.
 It seems everyone had heard about Jesus and wanted to spend time with him.